 Xiaomi Redmi Note 5 in the global version supports the following frequencies:

 UMTS (3G): 1/2/5/8 (China Version: 1/2/5/8)

 GSM (2G): 2/3/5/8 (China Version: 2/3/5/8)

-With the China version, you have to go without LTE Band 20.
-We recommend however to only choose the global version, as this version is delivered with the official global ROM that is instantly ready for use.
+We recommend to only choose the global version, as this version is delivered with the official global ROM that is instantly ready for use.
 Reception with Redmi Note 5 is very good and I never had problems.
 Voice quality is excellent and the additional microphone makes it possible to use the speakerphone, which did not pose any problems.
 The SAR radiation values are 1.29W/kg (head) and 1.24W/kg (body).